 A new report reveals the extent of the damage caused by President Trump’s global family planning funding cuts.
 Vulnerable women and girls around the world are being deprived of vital reproductive healthcare, with devastating consequences.

-The Crisis in Care report, published by the International Women’s Health Coalition (IWHC), states that two years on, the rule implicates almost $9 billion in US foreign assistance.
-The report includes testimonies from IWHC partners in Kenya, Nepal, Nigeria, and South Africa which reveal how the policy is causing unnecessary deaths and suffering.
+The Crisis in Care report, published by the International Women’s Health Coalition (IWHC), features testimonies from IWHC partners in Kenya, Nepal, Nigeria, and South Africa which reveal how the Gag Rule is causing unnecessary deaths and suffering two years on.

 Restricting safe abortion increases unsafe abortion